 The relationship between timing of eating and fasting variables were less consistent between weekdays and weekends in the third trimester.
-The timing of the last meal was positively associated with infant birthweight on weekdays (Figure 3B, 68.69 grams CI (1.64,138.96), p =0.0603), but negatively associated on weekends.
-Although neither of these associations were statistically significant.
+The timing of the last meal was positively associated with infant birthweight on weekdays (Figure 3B, 68.69 grams CI (1.64,138.96), p =0.0603), but negatively associated on weekends, although neither of these associations were statistically significant.
 On weekdays in the third trimester, each hour later eating midpoint was related to a 104.7-gram lower in infant birth weight (Figure 3B, p=0.0001).
-This directionality was also observed for longer fasting durations were associated with 82.3 CI(-151.0, -55.1)-lower infant birth weights(p =0.022).
-Neither of these associations remained after adjustment for gestational age.
+This directionality was also observed for longer fasting durations, which were associated with 82.3 CI(-151.0, -55.1)-lower infant birth weights(p =0.022).
+Neither of these associations remained after adjustment for preterm delivery.

 After observing that infant birth weight models were significantly attenuated in magnitude and significance by the addition of gestational age, we conducted a sensitivity analysis by stratifying data gestational age at delivery.
-We reanalyzed the same models in between those who delivered preterm vs full term.
 We employed stratified analysis because we had so few individuals with preterm deliveries in our sample (Tables 1 &3).
 In the full sample that included individuals who delivered preterm, longer fasting duration and later fasting midpoint was associated with significantly lower infant birthweights (Figure 3C; -82.3 CI(-151.0, -13.9) p=0.022 and -104.7 CI(-154.0, -55.1) p=0.0.00011, respectively).
 These associations were absent in the analysis that excluded individuals who delivered preterm.

 Later timing of eating is marginally related to parent glycemia in the second and third trimester

 During the second trimester of pregnancy, the association between timing of eating variables and parent mid-gestation OGTT were comparable between weekdays and weekends.
-For each hour later timing of the first meal (Figure 3D), was related to a 5.14 mg/dL 95%CI(-0.09, 9.25) higher OGTT (p=0.058) which was not statistically significant.
+For each hour later timing of the first meal (Figure 3D), was related to a 5.14 mg/dL 95%CI(-0.09, 9.25) higher OGTT (p=0.058) which was marginally statistically significant.
 A similar association was seen for longer fasting duration being related to 3.71 mg/dL 95%CI(-0.019, 7.44) OGTT (p=0.055).
 However, after adjustment with covariates, these relationships no longer neared significance and were reduced in magnitude.

 During the third trimester, timing of eating was more significantly related to OGTT values on weekdays than on weekends.
 For each hour the first meal of the weekday was delayed, there was a 6.67 mg/dL 95%CI(0.30, 13.07) greater 1-hour glucose value (Figure 3E, p=0.045).
 After adjustment for covariates, this association was fully attenuated.